cassiocappellari/cassiocappellari/README.md

-## 👨‍🚀 Hello world, I'm Cássio Cappellari!
+## Hello world, I'm Cássio Cappellari! 👨‍🚀

-I’m a junior software engineer passionate about technology, startups and innovation with a solid professional background in business, marketing and product development.
+### I’m a junior software engineer passionate about technology, startups and innovation.

-🤖 Technologies 🚀

-- JavaScript
-- TypeScript
-- Python
-- HTML
-- CSS
-- SQL
-- Node.js
-- React.js
-- PostgreSQL
+- 💻 JavaScript, TypeScript, Node.js, MongoDB, PostgreSQL and **more**
-- MongoDB
+- 🚀 Solid professional background in business, marketing and product development